harshpratap0106/CampusConnect/README.md

 **Testing the Workflow**

 Run the app and click Register.
-Create a student account (e.g., john / pass).
+Create a student account (e.g., john/pass).

-Login as john.
+Log in as john.
 Submit a grievance (e.g., "WiFi not working").

 Logout.

-Login as admin.
+Log in as admin.
 You will see John's grievance.

 Select the row and click Update Status to mark it as "Resolved".